 While avalanches are undoubtedly hazardous, they tend not to occur randomly.
-Cautious backcountry travelers can largely avoid avalanches with careful route planning and rational terrain management.
+Backcountry travelers can largely avoid avalanches with careful route planning and terrain management.
 This how-to article will point out a few ways that you can use maps as one tool to mitigate risk and help you avoid avalanches.

 Traveling in avalanche terrain is an inherently dangerous activity.
-You should not travel in avalanche terrain until you and your partners undergo avalanche safety training and procure avalanche safety gear (beacon, shovel, probe).
+You should not travel in avalanche terrain until you and your partners undergo avalanche safety training and are competent in the use of avalanche safety gear (beacon, shovel, probe).
 Maps serve as a supplement to avalanche safety training, not a replacement.

 This article covers how to identify avalanche terrain by observing: